tefinger/hassio-addons/deconz/README.md

 If `discovery:` is not enabled, follow these instructions to configure the deCONZ component: https://home-assistant.io/components/deconz/.

-Raise any issues with this Add-on at https://github.com/marthoc/hassio-addons.
+Raise any issues with this Add-on as an issue at https://github.com/marthoc/hassio-addons.

 ## Firmware Upgrades